Abram Ioffe: Early life and education

-Abram Fedorovich Ioffe was born on 29 October 1880 in Romny, Russian Empire, into a middle-class Jewish family.
-After graduating from Saint Petersburg State Institute of Technology in 1902, he spent two years as an assistant to Wilhelm Röntgen at the University of Munich.
+Abram Fedorovich Ioffe was born on 29 October 1880 in Romny in the Russian Empire, into a middle-class Jewish family.
+After graduating from Saint Petersburg State Institute of Technology in 1902, he spent two years as an assistant to Wilhelm Röntgen at the Ludwig-Maximilians-Universität München.
 In 1905, he received his Ph.D. with a thesis on the electrical conductivity/electrical stress of dielectric crystals.
+He returned to Russia and explained to Röntgen: